eh111eh/eh111eh.github.io/_docs/02-weeks/community-bonding-period.md

 > [Pull Request #26438](https://github.com/sympy/sympy/pull/26438)

-I implemented a new class, `DuffingSpring`, to model the force exerted by a nonlinear spring based on the Duffing equation:
+I implemented a new class, `DuffingSpring`, to model the force exerted by a nonlinear spring based on the Duffing equation.

-$$F = -\beta x - \alpha x^3$$

-where $x$ is the displacement from the equilibrium position, $\beta$ is the linear spring constant, and $\alpha$ is the coefficient for the nonlinear cubic term.

 I also created a unit test to verify that the `DuffingSpring` class functions as expected.